dcsil/Cyberity-App/README.md

 # Cyberity App

 Cyberity aims to provide a safer work environment for companies and prevent insider threats.
-This is a web application to analyze user behavior via logs and idenetify insider threats.
+This is a web application to analyze user behavior via logs and identify insider threats.

 This repository is intended for application development purposes